joblift/gitlab-panorama/README.md

 ## Storage
 GitLab panorama can store the state of the pipelines in a local file.
-This is usefull if the service restarts, since at startup no pipelines are available and have to be queried from the GitLab API first.
+This is useful if the service restarts, since at startup no pipelines are available and have to be queried from the GitLab API first.
 Depending on the amount of repositories, branches and pipelines this can take some minutes.
 When using docker, you have to mount a volume to the specified path, otherwise data is lost between restarts.

 Also it is very useful during development, avoiding massive queries to the GitLab API and faster startup phase.